 Reproducing music is not an easy task as music recordings all recorded differently and contain a lot of hidden information that actually makes music sound emotionally moving and involving.
 Everything matters when it comes to music reproduction at maximum performance- there are no unimportant aspects or places of audio design which could or should be neglected.
 In order to be able to extract most of the musical information, the quality of materials and components matters as much as the the circuit topology and the recordings themselves.
 Any serious musician will confirm how much materials matter and how they affect the sound they put their soul into.
 If the material quality is an important aspect for musicians, why should it not matter when it comes to reproducing music?

 Every material and component have their own distinct sound character.
-Understanding how materials & components and their interactive behaviour affect the sound is an essential aspect of the overall knowledge necessary to create musical sounding audio products.
+Understanding how materials & components and their interactive behavior affect the sound is an essential aspect of the overall knowledge necessary to create musical sounding audio products.
 Believe it or not, studying materials & components is just as important as understanding circuit topology.
-Despite this, remarkably few audio companies research exotic, vintage and sophisticated passive components like Black Gate, Kaisei, non-magnetic resistors, silver wires or other esoteric materials and therefore by necessity expensive components and parts.
+Despite this, remarkably few audio companies research exotic, vintage and sophisticated passive components like Black Gate, Silmic, non-magnetic resistors, silver wires or other esoteric materials and therefore by necessity expensive components and parts.
 In contrast, we are spending incalculable numbers of hours critical listening every product we make, to ensure that it maximises its performance to price level best possible.

 If quality of materials and components matters, how many mainstream brands out there are really concerned with this matter?

 If they do not, how serious can any claim be regarding pursuing or maximising the quality of sound ?